 Treatment for pain

 more than one cause, including psychological causes such as anxiety or the

-memory of sexual assault.1
+memory of sexual assault.2

-sometimes related to a lack of education or preparedness for sexual
+(vaginismus).
+This is sometimes related to a lack of experience with sex.1

-intercourse.3 Treatment may include a program of
+Treatment may include a program of

 progressive muscle relaxation and gradual vaginal dilation, possibly including

 But pain during initial penetration also may be caused by

 will require treating the physical reason.